 Matthews was part of the Packers’ Super Bowl XLV winning squad in 2010, taking down the Pittsburgh Steelers alongside Aaron Rodgers.

-Matthews remained in the NFC after his Packers’ tenure expired, latching on with the Rams for the 2019 campaign, his last season in American football.
+Matthews remained in the NFC after his Packers’ tenure expired, latching on with the Rams for the 2019 campaign, his last season.

 The former Green Bay Packer made a pretty penny during his playing career.
-Per Celebrity Net Worth, Matthews boasts an estimated net worth of $10 million.
-Noble’s net worth is not publicly available, but we’re sure the couple isn’t strapped for cash.
+Per Celebrity Net Worth, Matthews boasts an estimated net worth of $50 million.